stffrdhrn/obsScorecard/README.md

 ## Installation:

+Download one of the github [Tags](https://github.com/stffrdhrn/obsScorecard/tags) or Releas zip files.

 Extract the downloaded file to the directory of your choosing, just make sure you know where to find it again.

 OBS V27.1 and lower Configuration:

- 1. click on the Docks Menu from the top menu bar.
+ 1. In OBS click on the Docks Menu from the top menu bar.
  2. Select "Custom Browser Docks".
  3. type a name (G4ScoreBoard) in the "Dock Name" box.
  4. input the full path to "control_panel.html" in the URL box.
    (example: "c:\users\yourname\desktop\scorecard\control_panel.html")
  5. Click "Close"
  6. Select the scene you want the scoreboard to display.